iwasahighwayman/my-elusive-whale/README.md

 ![xxx](/images/analog-rpipico-lightsleep1-dso-close-up-8mA-8mV-across-1ohm-resistor-IMG_0318-20250624.JPG)

 The Pico controller would also allow me to re-introduce the darkness sensor into the architecture at a nominal increase of expense and complexity.
+And if executed, the hardware 555 "de-bounce" circuitry is no longer required since the python logic can perform the "de-bounce" functionality in software instead.

-As a reference, here is the current draw of the OEM LED controller using a 10 ohm resistor to measure the current - Note that this is one of the newer LED controller boards which has the double-harmonic driver waveform.
+As a reference, here is the current draw of the OEM LED controller using a 10 ohm resistor to measure the current, first with LED strings "off" state (to measure "off" quiescent current of the OEM LED controller board only) and then with LED strings "on" state:

 ![xxx](/images/analog-led-controller-currrent-measure-10-ohm-resistor-IMG_0319-20250625.jpeg)